alcesleo/programming-101/slides.md

 ### Technical Debt

-- software needs to be maintained and updated <!-- .element: class="fragment" -->
+- Software needs to be maintained and updated <!-- .element: class="fragment" -->
-- you can borrow productivity from tomorrow   <!-- .element: class="fragment" -->
+- You can borrow productivity from tomorrow   <!-- .element: class="fragment" -->
-- that debt grows exponentially               <!-- .element: class="fragment" -->
+- That debt grows exponentially               <!-- .element: class="fragment" -->

 Note:
-- Biggest challenge at DaWanda
+- Biggest technical challenge at DaWanda

 ---